Dagoretti Corner Street Children Programme

 (UK registered charity 1104382)

+When we first met Godfrey in 2009, he had been on the streets for 18 months after being abandoned by his parents.
 Godfrey started coming for meals and after suffering some severe abuse on the streets, was taken in for his own safety.
-Slowly he has responded to love and care and has been sponsored by us into primary school, (primary school education is now free in Kenya but money is desperately needed for uniforms, books, food, and clothes).
-Godfrey has struggled but has worked hard and is now doing well, his grades have improved and his confidence grown.
+Slowly he responded to love and care and was sponsored by the charity into primary school, (primary school education is now free in Kenya but money is desperately needed for uniforms, books, food, and clothes).
+Godfrey struggled but worked hard and did well, his grades improved and his confidence grew.